asfrezende/Movie-Data-Management-System/README.md

 **Data structures project: simple movie manegement and search system.**
+**PS: in order to upload this project here on GitHub, I had to use a reduced version of the ratings.csv file.
+Feel free to reach me out and I can send you the original file.**
 This project was developed as the final assignment for the class INF01124 (taken in 2025/01) and has been slightly modified for publication.
 The primary objective was to apply concepts of data structures and sorting algorithms to efficiently organize, search and retrieve data.

 **The system I conceptualized processess two CSV files provided by the professor:**